 The award ceremony at the end of a race is a moment of conviviality and friendship which we believe has enormous value, also seen through the eyes of those who support the race with donations, volunteering, etc. If someone fails to participate in the prize giving, he is not entitled to be represented by third parties (also to avoid unclear situations) except in very special and justifiable cases.
 In principle those who are not present at the awards ceremony will not receive their prize and this this will be redistributed or used for other purposes.

 Scenic Trail’s Bibs contain two electronic chips for detection of the time during the race.
-If these chips are screened by jackets, backpacks, sweaters, etc. there is all but remote possibility (especially under rainy conditions) that readers positioned along the way are not able to decipher the code therein contained.
+If these chips are obscured by jackets, backpacks, sweaters, etc, there is chance (especially under rainy conditions) that readers positioned along the trail(s) are not able to decipher the code therein contained.
 The competitor is therefore not registered at a given control point, which determines his disqualification.
-Precisely to cope with these technological deficit, the possibility exists to view movies and photographs taken during the race to determine if indeed a runner has passed a certain place or not, reading the number the bib.
+Precisely to cope with this technological deficit, the possibility exists to view movies and photographs taken during the race to determine if indeed a runner has passed a certain place or not, reading the number the bib.
 If, however, this remains invisible, covered with clothing or equipment, the race director has no chance to carry out a check.
-Additionally, runners who cut the route, those who deliberately violate the rules or who are guilty of unfair actions, they can be identified by other competitors and announced at the direction of the race only if their bib number is clearly visible.
-Volunteers on the way are clearly instructed to stop runners whose bib is not put as per Regulation (please read the section on bib positioning) and to put them out of the race.
-Please take note of this important information
+Additionally, runners who cut the route, or those who deliberately violate the rules, or who are guilty of unfair actions, can be identified by other competitors and announced at the direction of the race only if their bib number is clearly visible.
+Volunteers on the way are clearly instructed to stop runners whose bib is not worn as per Regulation (please read the section on bib positioning) and to remove them from the race.
+Please take note of this important information.

 In Switzerland, races and competitions do generally have a large amount of fees and costs that fall entirely on the organization.
 A not exhaustive list of these costs, includes the permissions request, police expenses, those for the search and rescue team deployed along the trail, the rental of fixed structures like change rooms and showers, the rental of mobile structures like gazebos and finish arch, food and beverage purchase for the refurnishing points, the participation’s prizes like finisher t-shirts or bandana, runners transportations fees for busses or cars, insurances, some gift for the volunteers, the prize giving ceremony, the timing of the race including bib numbers, media coverage, advertisings, etc.